Richard A. MeierChair, BioMarin Board of Directors

-Elizabeth McKee Anderson joined our Board in July 2019 and serves as the Chair of the Compensation Committee.
+Elizabeth McKee Anderson joined our Board in July 2019 and serves as Chair of the Compensation Committee.
 Ms. Anderson held various senior leadership positions at Johnson & Johnson between 2003 and her retirement in 2014.
-She most recently served as Worldwide Vice President, Infectious Disease and Vaccines for Janssen Pharmaceuticals, a Johnson & Johnson company, where she directed the commercial development of an extensive portfolio of antivirals and vaccines with responsibility for global strategic marketing, market access, and global analytics for that division.
+Ms. Anderson most recently served as Worldwide Vice President, Infectious Disease and Vaccines for Janssen Pharmaceuticals, a Johnson & Johnson company, where she directed the commercial development of an extensive portfolio of antivirals and vaccines with responsibility for global strategic marketing, market access, and global analytics for that division.
 Prior to Johnson & Johnson, Ms. Anderson served as the Vice President and General Manager of Wyeth Lederle Vaccines from 1997 to 2002.
-She also previously worked at Rhone Poulenc Rorer and the American Red Cross.
-Ms. Anderson currently serves on the boards of GlaxoSmithKline plc, Insmed, Inc. and Revolution Medicines, Inc., public biopharmaceutical companies.
-She formerly served on the boards of Bavarian Nordic A/S, from April 2017 to August 2022, and Huntsworth PLC, a public healthcare and communications company, through December 31, 2019.
-She also serves on the board of Aro Biotherapeutics Company, a private biopharmaceutical company, is a member of the Board of Trustees of the Wistar Institute, a non-profit biomedical research organization, and is the Principal of PureSight Advisory, LLC.
-She holds a B.S. in Engineering from Rutgers University and an M.B.A. from Loyola University Maryland.
+Ms. Anderson also previously worked at Rhône-Poulenc Rorer and the American Red Cross.
+Ms. Anderson currently serves on the boards of GSK PLC, Insmed, Inc. and Revolution Medicines, Inc., all public biopharmaceutical companies, and she formerly served on the boards of Bavarian Nordic A/S, a public vaccines and biopharmaceuticals company, through August, 2022 and Huntsworth PLC, a public healthcare and communications company, through December 31, 2019.
+Ms. Anderson also serves on the board of Aro Biotherapeutics Company, a private biopharmaceutical company, is an advisory board member of Naxion Inc., a private research and consulting company, is a member of the Board of Trustees of the Wistar Institute, a non-profit biomedical research organization and is the Principal of PureSight Advisory, LLC.
+Ms. Anderson holds a B.S. in Engineering from Rutgers University and an M.B.A. from Loyola University Maryland.